MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 ### [Dynamic error correction](#tab/tabid-qec)

 This error correction routine sets up two logical qubits, performs an operation on them, and then measures and error corrects using hybrid branching.

+> [!NOTE]
+> This example is set up to run on Visual Studio (VS) Code and use the built-in Azure command line interface (CLI) to submit the job to Azure Quantum.
+To run the Jupyter Notebook version of this example, login in to your Azure Portal workspace and load the **Dynamic error correction** sample from the **Integrated hybrid** tab.
+You can either run the notebook in the cloud or download it and run it locally.

 ```xml
 <Project Sdk="Microsoft.Quantum.Sdk/0.27.253010">